Jabdel4/Console_App_InteractWith_AzureStorage/Readme.md

 + Create a snapshot of a file share.
 + Restore a file from a share snapshot.

+For security purposes, I use a nuget package named __Microsoft.Extensions.Configuration.UserSecrets__ to keep my storage account credentials secret.

 For this project, I provide some useful links to help anybody to have a solid understanding of how to create and interact with Azure File Share programmatically.